openstack/ironic/doc/source/deploy/install-guide.rst

 Configure Compute to use the Bare Metal service
 ===============================================

-The `Configure Compute to use the Bare Metal service`_ section has been moved to the Bare Metal service Install Guide.
+See the `Configure Compute to use the Bare Metal service`_ section in the installation guide for the Bare Metal service.

 .. _`Configure Compute to use the Bare Metal service`: http://docs.openstack.org/project-install-guide/baremetal/draft/configure-integration.html#configure-compute-to-use-the-bare-metal-service